AlexBAV/AsyncCppRpc/README.md

 Where `return_type` is either `void` for "fire-and-forget" methods or an awaitable type `corsl::future<T>` (`T` is any supported type, including `void`).

-`parameters` are RPC method's parameters.
+`parameters` is a list of RPC method's parameters.
 The library should be able to serialize them (more on that later).
 Any number from 0 to 10 parameters are supported by the library.

 `method_name` is an RPC method name.